 Many industries use the term “lean” in their operations.
 Simply put, it means doing more with less, and conceptualizes that anything left unused is a waste of money.
 Those ideals are embedded within green building.
 Doing more with less, not wasting materials, and optimizing the layout of your space through simple, smart design can have a major impact on the environment and the economics of building a new home.
 This strategy, again, costs no additional money.
 In fact, if done correctly, should save the Owner money on the cost of construction.
 The costs of construction are passed through to the homeowner as a building is

 Conserving energy is at the core of a green building’s design.
 To create an efficient structure you must think of the house as a whole system.
 All the systems are intertwined: the furnace, the air conditioner, the appliances, the lighting, the building insulation, the water heater, and even the occupant’s behavior.
 All these pieces contribute to a building’s overall energy budget.
 Once you have taken advantage of passive solar harvesting (if you are able due to site constrictions), the next place to start is the building envelope (i.e. the floors, walls, roof, and associated insulation).
 Properly air sealing and insulating a home has the most economic benefit per dollar spent on construction… up to a point.
-Obviously, there is a point a diminishing returns on continuing to insulate.
+Obviously, there is a point of diminishing returns on continuing to insulate.
 For a green home, I would recommend at least an R-50 roof and R-21 walls while implementing advanced air sealing techniques.
 Alternative envelope materials such as insulated concrete forms (ICFs) or structural insulated panels (SIPs) make for a very consistent and tight envelope while minimizing the risk of energy loss due to poor installation.
 After the envelope, attack the efficiency ratings of your home air heating and cooling systems.
-Installing a 98% efficient furnace with a 16 SEER rated air conditioning unit may cost more money up front, but will usually pay themselves off within a 5 year window.
-If you do not plan to stay in the house for 5 years, consider the investment a "green mutual fund" off of which you are earning 14% on your money.
+Installing a 98% efficient furnace with a 16 SEER rated air conditioning unit may cost more money upfront, but will usually pay themselves off within a 5-year window.
+If you do not plan to stay in the house for 5 years, consider the investment a “green mutual fund” off of which you are earning 14% on your money.
 Next, make sure your home appliances, especially your refrigerator and water heater, are Energy Star(r) rated.
 Most appliances are capable of earning Energy Star’s stamp of approval and are at equal or negligibly different cost.
 On lighting… never mind, this one is too obvious to explain.
 DO NOT USE INCANDESCENT BULBS, ANYWHERE, PERIOD.
 Compact fluorescent and LED technologies are equal to or better than any light an incandescent bulb can put out.
 Another downside to incandescents is that they only convert about 10% of the energy they use into light; the other 90% is put off as heat.
-In the summer time, it does not make any sense to run your air conditioner while simultaneously run 15 to 20 "mini heaters" in the form of incandescent light bulbs.
+In the summertime, it does not make any sense to run your air conditioner while simultaneously run 15 to 20 “mini heaters” in the form of incandescent light bulbs.

 Finally, do good by what your parents taught you.
 Turn off the lights when not in a room.
 Use a programmable thermostat.
 Do not open the fridge door only to stare and hope the food changes into something more appealing to eat.
 Isn’t it amazing that as we grow wiser, we realize that our parents were right along?
 But don’t tell them I said that.